XandraV/deep-reinforcement-learning-nanodegree/README.md

 # Deep Reinforcement Learning Nanodegree

-### Getting Started - Dependencies
+### Getting Started

-To set up your python environment to run the code in this repository, follow the instructions below.
+To set up your python environment, follow the instructions below.

 1. Create (and activate) a new environment with Python 3.6.
 ```bash